Hebgbs/wincars/readme.md

 If you don't have the car, you will be prompted to download via Re-Volt Zone.
 To undo changes, manually edit your game to restore the original wincar4; it's in `\cars`.

+### License information
+Creative Commons CC0.

 # How does this really work?
 _Do note, this will only work on Windows Vista or greater, with NTFS partitions.
 If your installation of Windows is what's considered as "Typical" for the average end-user, then you should be good to use these scripts._

-Each batch file at base level will execute other files therein;
+Each configuration batch file will execute other files at repository trunk;
 * `gamepath.bat` defines where the game is.
-If these scripts are unable to function fix them.
+If these scripts are unable to function fix them by setting correct path for game binary.
 (Do not subvert error checking.)
 * `filechk.bat` will 1) check if `revolt.exe` exists, if not, 2) check for `rvgl.exe` and if it finds the game, 3) check for the car specific to the script executed.
 * `lnchoice.bat` is for determining link behaviour, and produces the file `.lncmd.bat`.
 * The scripts will seek out `.lncmd.bat` for knowing what to do; either symbolic links or hard links.
 If `.lncmd.bat` doesn't exist it will call upon `lnchoice.bat`.
+   * If you had chosen poorly, just edit `.lncmd.bat` by hand; either `mklink` or `mklink /h`.
-* When completed, the script inside the cars directory to be affected (which ends in `_cc.bat`) will symbolically link all files therein so target acts as clockwork.
+* When completed, the script inside the cars directory to be affected (which ends in `_cc.bat`) will link all files therein so target acts as clockwork.

 Open the game, select game mode Clockwork Carnage and enjoy thirty of any vehicle you've chosen.

+### Wait, _Clockwork Carnage?_
+If you've never completed Stunt Arena by collecting all thirty stars around the map, then you'll never had earned this reward.
+To unlock it without doing this tedious effort, one of two things can be done;
+* Press key combination :arrow_up::arrow_right::arrow_down::arrow_left::arrow_up::arrow_left::arrow_down::arrow_right: at main menu
+* Launch the game from desktop shortcut or in command line with `-dev`.

 # So how do I actually use this?
 Open the car directory you want to apply changes for and execute its batch file. _Simple._ Windows will take care of the rest; The requisite batch files will execute, the things will be done, and you can run your game with confidence knowing your changes were applied.